spa5k/uids-postgres/README.md

 ### Advantages of ULID over UUID

 1. **Lexicographical Sortability**
    - ULIDs are designed to be lexicographically sortable, which means they can be sorted in alphabetical order.
-This is particularly useful for databases and systems that need to quickly sort and search large numbers of identifiers [1][2].
+This is particularly useful for databases and systems that need to quickly sort and search large numbers of identifiers.

 2. **Faster Generation**
    - ULIDs use a cryptographically secure pseudorandom number generator (CSPRNG) for the random component, which is faster than the method used for generating UUIDs.
-Benchmarks have shown that ULID generation can be up to 50% faster than UUID generation, making them suitable for high-volume environments [1].
+Benchmarks have shown that ULID generation can be up to 50% faster than UUID generation, making them suitable for high-volume environments.

 3. **Compactness and URL-Safety**
    - ULIDs are more compact, requiring only 26 characters compared to UUIDs' 36 characters.
-They are also URL-safe, meaning they can be used in URLs without the need for encoding or escaping, which is beneficial for web applications and APIs [1][2].
+They are also URL-safe, meaning they can be used in URLs without the need for encoding or escaping, which is beneficial for web applications and APIs.

 4. **Timestamp Encoding**
    - ULIDs include a timestamp component, which allows them to be sorted by creation order.
-This feature is useful for tracking the order of events in distributed systems and for data partitioning and indexing in NoSQL databases [2].
+This feature is useful for tracking the order of events in distributed systems and for data partitioning and indexing in NoSQL databases.

 ### Advantages of TypeID over UUID